byksy/myblog/content/posts/dbvsbackend.md

 ---
 title: "Database Engineer vs. Backend Developer"
-date: 2022-07-30T17:20:08+03:00
+date: 2022-08-27T17:20:08+03:00
 draft: false
 categories: ["life"]
 slug: database-engineer-vs-backend-engineer
 cover:
-    image: img/kikod.jpg
+    image: img/dbvsbackend.png
     alt: 'This is a post image'
-    caption: 'This is the caption'

 ---

-# Database engineer vs Backend Developer

-Hello everyone 🙂 This is the first blog on my own website.
+Hello everyone.
+This is the first blog on my own website.
 Before that I write  some blogs on [dev.to](https://dev.to/byksy) and [medium.com](https://mbyksy.medium.com/), you can easily check my past blogs via click these links.
 My blogs were very messy and I wanted to write from one website.
 So I change my thoughts forward to my own blog site.

 ## A new journey